GoldenSheep402/Bili-Downloader/README.md

 # Bili-Downloader

-write by go (For fun)
+write by go (For fun,so my code might be not so good🥹)

-This project needs ffmpeg dependence
+This project needs ffmpeg dependence!

 It needs SESSDATA to get  High Resolution Video(without it, it could only get 480p)

-write bid and your SESSDATA in config.json, it will load it when exec
+You could write bid and your SESSDATA in config.json(it seems silly), it will load it when exec

+Also you could get SESSDATA by scaning the qrcode too.Just take a look in my code.

 - [x] Episode video download
 - [x] Download by url
+- [x] Get SESSDATA by scaning qrcode

+TODO
+- [ ] Download list
-- [ ] Get High Resolution without SESSDATA
+- [ ]  .....

-You could find your SESSDATA after your log in bilibili and find it in request header in cookie
+You could find your SESSDATA after your log in bilibili and find it in request header in cookies
 ![Snipaste_2023-03-12_15-14-29](https://user-images.githubusercontent.com/67376942/224530080-f1d37a74-3cba-433a-8ef4-259755f1b550.png)

 ![Snipaste_2023-03-12_15-16-17](https://user-images.githubusercontent.com/67376942/224530152-766a2f6d-6d0a-48c8-8d00-d66037385df1.png)